 I will give you a little ratio that I think you may like if you prefer using grams even for the liquids.

 When a recipe calls ml for water, you can use the exact amount in grams for water.
 But this is not the case for milk:

-So if you want to use 240 gr instead of 240ml , it is not correct so it may affect the recipe.
+So if you want to use 240 g instead of 240ml, it wouldn’t be right as it may negatively affect the recipe.

 However, if you multiply the ml milk amount by 1.048, you can find its gram equivalent.
 You don’t need to use your liquid measuring cup, what you need is a little math (240*1.048=251) 😉

-If you need to convert fahrenheit to celcius, you can use the chart below:
+If you need to convert Fahrenheit to Celsius, you can use the chart below:

 I hope you find all the information helpful.

 Happy baking 🙂